karenmxm/PyBer_Analysis/README.md

 # Findings and Analysis

 This report provides the analysis of PyBer's rideshare data from January to early May of 2019 and create a compelling visualization to show the findings.
-The purpose of this analysis is to improve PyBer to access to ridesharing services and determine affordability for under-serviced neighborhood.
+The objective of this analysis is to improve PyBer to access to ridesharing services and determine affordability for under-serviced neighborhood.
 For this purpose, we created a summary talbe for total rides, drivers and fares, and average fare per ride and average fare per driver in three city types.
 We also created a line chart for weekly average fares for three city types.

 ## Summary Table